fespinozadeveloper/lajax/README.md

 });
 ```

-When defined, these callbacks are called only once for each request.
+When they are defined, these callbacks are called only once for each request.

 If the $bEndRequest parameter is set to true in the pre-callback function, the request is not processed further and the Xajax response is returned.
 This feature can be used for example to implement checks on user session and access rights before executing an action.